-Despite initial criticism, particularly from chemical industries, Silent Spring‘s conclusions resulted in the ban of the chemical DDT.
+Despite initial criticism, particularly from chemical industries, Silent Spring‘s conclusions resulted in the ban on the chemical DDT.
 In addition, they sparked a green movement that led to the establishment of the “Environmental Protection Agency.”

 The Massacre at My Lai (1969)

-Independent investigative writer Seymour Hersh discovered the US military protection of the 1968 massacre of over 500 defenseless Vietnamese civilians in the town of My Lai by the US soldiers.
+Independent investigative writer Seymour Hersh discovered the US military protection of the 1968 massacre of over 500 defenseless Vietnamese civilians in the town of My Lai by US soldiers.